iconclass/cit/README.md

 Traditionally considered a methodology rooted in European art history, iconography has been historically employed to index and access images related to Euro-American art.
 Because of the lack of alternative models for documenting non-western artefacts, Chinese art objects housed in European and North American collections have often been catalogued according to Eurocentric classifications.
 The CIT presents a unique opportunity to create an alternative classification scheme rooted in the specificity of Chinese visual culture and foster systematic comparison between Chinese and European art.

+# Contact

+The CIT welcomes suggestions for improvement.

+If you would like to contact the CIT, please email Jin Gao (j.gao@vam.ac.uk)

 ## Main Features

 The Chinese Iconography Thesaurus (CIT) is designed as both an indexing standard and image archive for Chinese iconography.